benresonance-star/Task-Checker/specification.md

   - **UI Toggle**: Persistent toggle in the sidebar and mobile menu with **pulsing orange styling** when active.
   - **Visual Safety**: Compact "VIEWER" label in the mobile header prevents role confusion without compressing the primary "My Session" navigation.
   - **Persistence**: Simulation state is stored in `sessionStorage` (resets on tab close) for security.
+- **Admin Console**: A centralized administrative "Command Center" featuring a tabbed interface:
+  - **Team Members Tab**: Manage user roles, online status, and session clearing.
+Includes the **Admin Feedback Ledger** for workspace-wide task refinement logs. **Administrative icons (Shield/Eraser) are styled in high-contrast white for clarity in dark mode.**
+  - **Project Registry Tab**: A master list of all active projects.
+  - **Centralized Project Deletion**: Destructive project removal is exclusively managed here via a robust **two-stage protocol** (Warning -> Final Confirmation) to prevent accidental data loss in the main project interface.
 - **Role-Based Access Control (RBAC)**:
-  - **Administrator**: Full system control (Master mode, User Management, role promotion). **User cards feature role-aware background colors (e.g., light blue for admins, soft orange for viewers) for rapid identification.**
+  - **Administrator**: Full system control (Master mode, Admin console, role promotion). **User cards feature role-aware background colors (e.g., light blue for admins, soft orange for viewers) for rapid identification.**
-    - **Administrative Session Controls**: Within the User Management console, admins can forcefully deactivate any user's active task focus (ShieldOff icon) or empty their entire session list (Eraser icon).
-This includes self-clearing and clearing other admins for maximum coordination.
-All administrative actions use high-visibility in-app modals. **Administrative icons (Shield/Eraser) are styled in high-contrast white for clarity in dark mode.**
-    - **Admin Feedback Ledger**: A centralized, scrollable audit feed of all user task feedback notes across the workspace.
-      - **Contextual Intelligence**: Each entry uses a **Breadcrumb Context** (`PROJECT / Checklist / Task`) for instant orientation.
-      - **Ledger Row Design**: Entries are styled as elegant cards with a light blue background (`bg-blue-50/20`), relative timestamps (e.g., "2 hours ago"), and prose content blocks.
-      - **Administrative Cleanup**: Admins can directly delete feedback entries from the ledger, which erases the `userNotes` from the original project task.
-      - **Smart Tools**: Includes real-time multi-field search, date-based sorting, and a "View in Project" link for deep-task inspection.
   - **Project Team (Viewer)**: Focused on progress tracking in Project Mode.
 Restricted administrative views and sub-headers are hidden.
 - **Self-Service**: Automatic profile creation for new signups as `viewers`.
-- **Project Deletion Safety**: A robust **two-stage confirmation** process for deleting projects.
-  - **Stage 1**: Warning modal detailing permanent data loss (metadata, checklists, and documents).
-  - **Stage 2 (Last Chance)**: High-alert modal ("Are you really sure?") with high-contrast Red (Confirm) and Green (Safety) buttons.
-  - **Automatic Cleanup**: Deletion automatically wipes all associated instances, Firestore records, and the entire Online Documents root folder from cloud storage.
+- **Atomic Cleanup**: Project deletion automatically wipes all associated instances, Firestore records, and the entire Online Documents root folder from cloud storage.

 ### UI & UX Design Language
 - **Brand Identity**: Logo is a simple white tick inside an orange circle (`#E67E33`).
 Brand name is stylized as `checkMATE`.